mrueg/home-assistant-voebb/README.md

 # home-assistant-voebb
 Display lent media from VOEBB (Verbund der Öffentlichen Bibliotheken Berlins) in Home-Assistant.

-# Current status

-> [!WARNING]
-> This is work in progress and untested.

 # How to use

-* Run a [standalone-chromium](https://github.com/mrueg/addon-standalone-chromium) or similar to allow the integration to connect to.
+- Run a [standalone-chromium](https://github.com/mrueg/addon-standalone-chromium) or similar to allow the integration to connect to the Selenium Webdriver.
-* If you run this addon, copy the container name when it is started and enter it as the URL: `http://container-name-493922a:4444`
+- If you run this addon, copy the container name when it is started and enter its container name in the config flow.
-* Add your username and password from the library.
+- Add your username and password from the library.

 # Display